The-G-Man-Half-Life/practice3-object-oriented-programming-java/docs/README.md

   deviations(stds) so in that way it can scale the data to some more reasonable values that the model can work with.
 Eviting some big scale weight problems due to the inmensity of some values.
+  - *scaleRow*
+  Scales a single row by using the means and the standard deviation obtained from the training.
+  It remains there if needed for scaling the project.
   - *predict(double[] x)*
   This metod takes care of predicting the results of the given data by using the weight and the bias obtained previously.